RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

 <br>

   <h3><a href="https://au.linkedin.com/jobs/view/gameplay-programmer-at-gameloft-2746329876?refId=gsMP5X4f22cgwEKk5VUh2A%3D%3D&trackingId=mM9zF%2FDBzc3aGyAXy5We9Q%3D%3D&position=7&pageNum=0&trk=public_jobs_jserp-result_search-card">Gameplay Programmer</a></h3><br>
-    <p>A Gameplay Programmer needs to have a good understanding of programming languages (C++, C#, GML, Python), as well as having a good understanding of common game technologies, processes and software development, such as Rendering pipelines (renders a 3D scene for a 2d screen), Physics, AI, and Online multiplayer.
-They also need the ability to work independently and problem-solve issues using documentation and existing processes and codebases, rapidly prototype and produce the final code.</p>
+    <p>The role of a Game Programmer is to develop the software that will be used to create video games.
+They need to have good coloration skills, as they work closely with the Game Designers and Game Developers during the video game pipeline process, and they will create the prototypes as a proof of concept during the early stages of the production pipeline, as well as setting up the game engine that will power the games.
+They need good problem-solving skills, so they need a good understanding of programming languages (C++, C#, GML, Python), as well as a firm understanding of gaming software, and a good understanding of common game technologies, processes, and software development, such as Rendering pipelines (renders a 3D scene for a 2d screen), Physics, AI, and Online multiplayer.
+They also need the ability to work independently, and problem-solve issues using documentation and existing processes and codebases, rapidly prototype and produce the final code.</p>
 <br>

   <h1><b>Tools</b></h1>